JaypircaTM (pirtobrutinib)

 Please see Prescribing Information and Patient Information

-JaypircaTM is a trademark owned or licensed by Eli Lilly and Company, its subsidiaries, or affiliates.
+Jaypirca® is a registered trademark owned or licensed by Eli Lilly and Company, its subsidiaries, or affiliates.

 Please see Prescribing Information and Patient Information

-This indication is approved under accelerated approval based on response rate.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in a confirmatory trial.
+These indications are approved under accelerated approval based on response rate.
+Continued approval for these indications may be contingent upon verification and description of clinical benefit in a confirmatory trial.

 Important Safety Information for Jaypirca (pirtobrutinib)

-Infections: Fatal and serious infections (including bacterial, viral, or fungal) and opportunistic infections have occurred in patients treated with Jaypirca.
-In the clinical trial, Grade ≥3 infections occurred in 17% of 583 patients with hematologic malignancies, most commonly pneumonia (9%); fatal infections occurred in 4.1% of patients.
-Sepsis (4.5%) and febrile neutropenia (2.9%) occurred.
-Opportunistic infections after Jaypirca treatment included, but are not limited to, Pneumocystis jirovecii pneumonia and fungal infection.
+Infections: Fatal and serious infections (including bacterial, viral, fungal) and opportunistic infections occurred in Jaypirca-treated patients.
+In a clinical trial, Grade ≥3 infections occurred in 24% of patients with hematologic malignancies, most commonly pneumonia (14%); fatal infections occurred in 4.4%.
+Sepsis (6%) and febrile neutropenia (4%) occurred.
+In patients with CLL/SLL, Grade ≥3 infections occurred (32%), with fatal infections occurring in 8%.
+Opportunistic infections included Pneumocystis jirovecii pneumonia and fungal infection.
 Consider prophylaxis, including vaccinations and antimicrobial prophylaxis, in patients at increased risk for infection, including opportunistic infections.
 Monitor patients for signs and symptoms, evaluate promptly, and treat appropriately.
 Based on severity, reduce dose, temporarily withhold, or permanently discontinue Jaypirca.

 Hemorrhage: Fatal and serious hemorrhage has occurred with Jaypirca.
-Major hemorrhage (Grade ≥3 bleeding or any central nervous system bleeding) occurred in 2.4% of 583 patients with hematologic malignancies treated with Jaypirca, including gastrointestinal hemorrhage; fatal hemorrhage occurred in 0.2% of patients.
-Bleeding of any grade, excluding bruising and petechiae, occurred in 14% of patients.
-Major hemorrhage occurred in patients taking Jaypirca with (0.7%) and without (1.7%) antithrombotic agents.
+Major hemorrhage (Grade ≥3 bleeding or any central nervous system bleeding) occurred in 3% of patients, including gastrointestinal hemorrhage; fatal hemorrhage occurred (0.3%).
+Bleeding of any grade, excluding bruising and petechiae, occurred in 17%.
+Major hemorrhage occurred in patients taking Jaypirca with (0.7%) and without (2.3%) antithrombotic agents.
 Consider risks/benefits of co-administering antithrombotic agents with Jaypirca.
 Monitor patients for signs of bleeding.
 Based on severity, reduce dose, temporarily withhold, or permanently discontinue Jaypirca.
 Consider benefit/risk of withholding Jaypirca 3-7 days pre- and post-surgery depending on type of surgery and bleeding risk.

-Atrial Fibrillation and Atrial Flutter: Atrial fibrillation or atrial flutter were reported in 2.7% of patients, with Grade 3 or 4 atrial fibrillation or flutter reported in 1% of 583 patients with hematologic malignancies treated with Jaypirca.
+Cardiac Arrhythmias: Cardiac arrhythmias occurred in patients who received Jaypirca.
+In a clinical trial of patients with hematologic malignancies, atrial fibrillation or flutter were reported in 3.2% of Jaypirca-treated patients, with Grade 3 or 4 atrial fibrillation or flutter in 1.5%.
+Other serious cardiac arrhythmias such as supraventricular tachycardia and cardiac arrest occurred (0.5%).
 Patients with cardiac risk factors such as hypertension or previous arrhythmias may be at increased risk.
 Monitor for signs and symptoms of arrhythmias (e.g., palpitations, dizziness, syncope, dyspnea) and manage appropriately.
 Based on severity, reduce dose, temporarily withhold, or permanently discontinue Jaypirca.

-Second Primary Malignancies: Second primary malignancies, including non-skin carcinomas, developed in 6% of 583 patients with hematologic malignancies treated with Jaypirca monotherapy.
-The most frequent malignancy was non-melanoma skin cancer (3.8%).
+Second Primary Malignancies: Second primary malignancies, including non-skin carcinomas, developed in 9% of Jaypirca-treated patients.
+The most frequent malignancy was non-melanoma skin cancer (4.6%).
 Other second primary malignancies included solid tumors (including genitourinary and breast cancers) and melanoma.
 Advise patients to use sun protection and monitor for development of second primary malignancies.

-Embryo-Fetal Toxicity: Based on animal findings, Jaypirca can cause fetal harm in pregnant women.
+Embryo-Fetal Toxicity: Jaypirca can cause fetal harm in pregnant women.
 Administration of pirtobrutinib to pregnant rats during organogenesis caused embryo-fetal toxicity, including embryo-fetal mortality and malformations at maternal exposures (AUC) approximately 3-times the recommended 200 mg/day dose.
-Advise pregnant women of potential risk to a fetus and females of reproductive potential to use effective contraception during treatment and for one week after last dose.
+Advise pregnant women of potential fetal risk and females of reproductive potential to use effective contraception during treatment and for one week after last dose.

-Dose Modifications and Discontinuations: ARs led to dosage reductions in 4.7%, treatment interruption in 32%, and permanent discontinuation of Jaypirca in 9% of patients.
+Dose Modifications and Discontinuations: ARs led to dose reductions in 4.7%, treatment interruption in 32%, and permanent discontinuation of Jaypirca in 9% of patients.
 ARs resulting in dosage modification in >5% of patients included pneumonia and neutropenia.
-ARs resulting in permanent discontinuation of Jaypirca in >1% of patients included pneumonia.
+ARs resulting in permanent discontinuation in >1% of patients included pneumonia.

 ARs (all Grades %; Grade 3-4 %) in ≥10% of Patients: fatigue (29; 1.6), musculoskeletal pain (27; 3.9), diarrhea (19; -), edema (18; 0.8), dyspnea (17; 2.3), pneumonia (16; 14), bruising (16; -), peripheral neuropathy (14; 0.8), cough (14; -), rash (14; -), fever (13; -), constipation (13; -), arthritis/arthralgia (12; 0.8), hemorrhage (11; 3.1), abdominal pain (11; 0.8), nausea (11; -), upper respiratory tract infections (10; 0.8), dizziness (10; -).